pecknigel/learning-resources/index.md

 - Open Source Projects
 - Contribute to the School
 - Collaborative Learning Programs
-- Trading Exchange Program
+- Trading Exchange Engineering Program
-- Web Framework Program
+- Web Framework Engineering Program

 They’re generally set up as Git repositories hosted on GitHub.
 There are links to the README to get started, the files themselves, the commit log and the issues (if any) for each repository.